What if Everybody Foraged?

 Despite the increase in the popularity of foraging, foraging remains a small impact activity in terms of environmental degradation, plants are still thriving, many benefiting from regular ‘pruning’ from foraging, while other invasive plants would be hard to eradicate.

 I find myself reassured by other fellow foragers & conservationists that share my views.
 I was forwarded a great article recently which sums up a lot of my own sentiments.
-Written by Justin Whitehouse, the Lead Ranger of the Lizard Peninsula, Cornwall, you can take a look here; http://www.the-lizard.org/index.php/article-archives/conservation-articles/358-conservation-and-wild-food-foraging
+Conservation and Wild Food Foraging, is in my view a balanced article tackling this sensitive and sometimes misunderstood topic.
+Written by Justin Whitehouse, the Lead Ranger of the Lizard Peninsula, Cornwall- thank you Justin.

 To counter this culture of fear, I believe we need to start trusting each other & working together to find solutions, furthermore, to quote Brene Brown again, the opposite of not enough isn’t abundance, it is simple ‘enough’.
 We have enough, if we use our resources widely there is enough.
 In terms of foraging these can mean;